scalalandio/chimney/docs/docs/supported-transformations.md

     // expected output:
     // Bar(a = "value", b = 20, c = 1000L)
     // Right(value = Bar(a = "value", b = 20, c = 1000L))

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Foo, Bar] = Transformer.define[Foo, Bar] .withFieldConst(_.c, 1000L)
+      .withFieldConst(_.b, 20)
+      .buildTransformer
     ```

 `.withFieldConst` can be used to provide/override only _successful_ values.
 What if we want to provide a failure, e.g.: